 Other online identity initiatives

-Having provided a bit of overall context, below some of the main developments around identity assurance since 1997 are discussed.
+Below is a brief chronology of some of the main developments around identity in the UK since 1997.

-1997 saw the UK Government attempt to streamline and improve the online experience of government services with the Intelligent forms project (“iForms”). iForms enabled a user to fill in one single online form and sign it digitally with their smartcard.
+1997 saw the UK Government attempt to streamline and improve the online experience of government services with the Intelligent forms project (“iForms”). iForms enabled a user to fill in one single online form and sign it digitally with their smartcard prior to submission.
 This Smartcard News from December 1997 contains some details about the work.

 The smart online form – the iForm – removed duplication and unnecessary bureaucracy from the paper process.
 For example, the user only needed to enter their personal details once rather than three times.
 In the case of the initial iForms project, the programme took numerous paper forms related to registering for self employment and re-designed them as a single smart (“intelligent”) online form, significantly reducing the amount of repetitive data previously required from the user.
 Appropriate data from the form was then parsed and sent to the three relevant departments – Inland Revenue, HM Customs and Excise (both now merged into HMRC), and the Department of Social Security’s Contributions Agency (now part of DWP).

-This 1997 work is an early example – possibly the first example? – of the UK government using a third party identity provider, namely NatWest bank, for citizen identification and access to online public services.
+This 1997 work is an early example – possibly the first? – of the UK government using a trusted third party identity provider, namely NatWest bank, for citizen identification and access to online public services.

 The 1999 report firstname.lastname@example.org set out proposals to use trusted service providers to help identify and authenticate citizens and businesses online.
 At the time it was assumed that smart cards would play a major role in providing a secure credential for citizens and businesses to use for “e-commerce”.
 The Smart Card Framework Version 1.0 of December 1999 observed that:

-In May 2000, the tScheme initiative was formally incorporated as an independent limited company. tScheme has been an important element of the idea of using trusted third parties to undertake identity assurance.
-Its members have worked to develop and implement a trusted scheme for industry self-regulation and its work has underpinned both the 2001 Government Gateway initiative as well as more recent work on Verify.
+In May 2000, the tScheme initiative was formally incorporated as an independent limited company. tScheme has been an important element of the use of trusted third parties to undertake identity assurance.
+Its members have worked to develop and implement a trusted scheme for industry self-regulation and its work has underpinned both the 2001 Government Gateway initiative as well as more recent similar work on Verify.

 The UK Online Annual Report of September 2000 noted that: